ssl-hep/ServiceX_frontend/README.md

 ## Configuration

-As mentioned above, the `.servicex` file is read to pull a configuraiton.
+As mentioned above, the `.servicex` file is read to pull a configuration.
 The search path for this file:

 1. Your current working directory
 2. Your home directory